azer/kaktus/README.md

 ## How It Works
 ![](https://cldup.com/wDadS2XGrb.gif)

-* Tabbing menu shows both tabs and history items.
+Tabbing menu shows both tabs and history items.
 They look same at first look.
+The difference is:
 * When you hover them or select with arrow buttons, you'll see;
   - Tabs appear as blue, there is an X button on the right
   - History items appear as pink, there is a + button on the right.
   - X closes the tab, + opens that URL in new tab.
 * You can filter the results by a query that you can type, like; "instagram" or "github".

-Keyboard Shortcuts:
+#### Keyboard Shortcuts:
 * Command+T: New Tab
 * Control+Space: Open Menu
 * Command+O: Focus Mode